Information for Prospective Students

 The best and most sincere advocates for our program are our Cadets.
-When reflecting on their experience in ROTC, our newly graduated Lieutenants explained that ROTC gave them “a sense of purpose and a motivation to push [themselves] mentally and physically.”
-That goes without saying in the Army—what’s more notable, however, is that these graduates were proud of the strong, tight-knit ROTC family at Boston College, a premier academic institution in a vibrant, historic setting.
-Although Boston College is a partnership school with its host battalion at Northeastern University, all training is conducted on site in Chestnut Hill, forging strong, close bonds between approximately 40 Cadets from Boston College, Regis College, and Framingham State University.
-The members of the Class of 2011 noted that while many ROTC programs train in large numbers at the Battalion level, the small size of the unit allows for better, more personalized training and one-on-one mentorship with more experienced Cadets.
+When reflecting on their experience in ROTC our newly graduated Lieutenants explained that ROTC gave them “a sense of purpose and a motivation to push [themselves] mentally and physically.”
+That goes without saying in the Army—what’s more notable, however, is that these graduates were proud of the strong, tight-knit ROTC family at BC, a premier academic institution in a vibrant, historic setting.
+Although BC is a partnership school with its host battalion at Northeastern University, all training is conducted on site in Chestnut Hill, forging strong, close bonds between Cadets from BC, Regis College, and Framingham State University.
+The Cadets noted that while many ROTC programs train in large numbers at the Battalion level, the small size of the unit allows for better, more personalized training and one-on-one mentorship with more experienced Cadets.

-We are part of the Liberty Battalion, which comprises 16 schools in the greater Boston area.
-Being a part of such a strong university consortium fosters an experience that spans well beyond the walls of Boston College.
-Cadets based at Boston College interact with fellow leaders-in-training from a wide range of schools such as Northeastern University, Simmons College, Emmanuel College, Suffolk University, Berklee College of Music, and Wentworth Institute of Technology.
+We are part of the Liberty Battalion which comprises 16 schools in the greater Boston area.
+Being a part of such a strong university consortium fosters an experience that spans well beyond the walls of BC.
+Cadets based at BC interact with fellow leaders-in-training from a wide range of schools such as Northeastern University, Simmons College, Emmanuel College, Suffolk University, Berklee College of Music, and Wentworth Institute of Technology.